mwojnars/chatgpt-name-parser/README.md

 names together with a detailed task description; and receives XML code that contains the same names, but partitioned into entities with proper XML annotations.

-The following 12 entities are recognized:
+The following 12 types of entities are recognized:

 `GivenName`, `Surname`, `MiddleName`, `FirstInitial`, `MiddleInitial`, `LastInitial`, `Nickname`, `PrefixMarital`, `PrefixOther`, `SuffixGenerational`, `SuffixOther`, `And`.